toreda/strong-types/README.md

 The next steps are the same whether you installed the package using NPM or cloned the repo from Github.

 ### Build with Yarn
- Enter the following commands in order from the TypeBox root project folder.
+ Enter the following commands in order from the StrongTypes root project folder.
 ```bash
 yarn build
 ```

 ### Build with NPM
- Enter the following commands in order from the TypeBox root project folder.
+ Enter the following commands in order from the StrongTypes root project folder.
 ```bash
 npm run-script build
 ```